 From Year 4, daily reading sessions are centred around a class book, usually linked to the learning theme and the anchor text in Literacy.
 Throughout the week ,children participate in comprehension activities linked to specific chapters, with a focus on Vocabulary, Inference, Prediction, Explaining, Retrieval and Summary.

 Research shows that children need to practice blending and developing their phonic skills to become fluent confident readers, so we encourage a culture of reading and have developed reading spaces throughout school.
 Calm, inviting reading areas within every classroom offer spaces where children can enjoy books and read for pleasure.
 A carefully selected range of texts are on offer and these have been chosen to reflect the curriculum being taught or books the children are already familiar with to build their confidence and rehearse reading skills.

 Our amazing library is regularly enjoyed by all children in school with classes visiting the library on a weekly basis so that they can choose a new library book to take home, in addition to their reading books from their classes.
 This means that the children might choose a text currently beyond their indendent reading level so these books are intended to be shared with an adult at home.
 The wealth of quality texts cover a wide range of genres and topics, giving children the opportunity to find out more about a particular subject or enjoy the very latest fiction books.

 We recognise the valuable impact that reading at home can have.
 We encourage children to read every night as part of their homework and ask that reading diaries are signed.
-Within the the children's reading diaries, Teachers stick the children's slips from their Guided Reading sessions in order that parents/carers can see the reading skills children are developing each week.
-You may wish to base your comments in the reading diaries around these learning objectives or you can simply use them as talking points with your child.
+Learning objectives from the Guided Reading sessions are displayed in reading diaries in order that parents/carers can see the reading skills children are developing each week and make comments that reflect them.